Women in Cellblock 9

-Women in Cellblock 9 (Frauen für Zellenblock 9) is a 1977 Swiss exploitation action film written and directed by Jesús Franco and starring Karine Gambier.
-Its main theme is women in prison.
+Women in Cellblock 9 (Frauen für Zellen-Block 9) is a 1978 Swiss women in prison film directed by Jesús Franco.

 Plot

-The film is set in a South American jungle prison during a revolution.
-Initially, the camp commander and the prison physician, Dr. Costa, wait for a few guards on a truck.
-On board are six young women.
-Three of them were arrested on suspicion of revolutionary activities, the other three are made available to the guards to be raped.
-The three detainees, Karine, Barbara, and Aida, are found shortly thereafter, naked and chained in a standing position, in the notorious Cellblock 9.
-Gradually, they are presented to the "interrogation", which is supported by the doctor through various tortures.
-Barbara and Aida resist the torture and remain silent, Karine, however, breaks down under the torture, and some revolutionaries denounced the (unnamed) city.
+The film is set in a South American jungle prison during a revolution and starts with the camp's warden and its physician (Dr Costa), waiting at a roadblock for a truck.
+On board are six young women, three of whom are suspected of revolutionary activities, who are arrested (the other three are made available to the guards to be raped).
+The three detainees, Karine, Barbara and Aida, are taken to the notorious Cellblock 9 where they are chained naked, with collars around their necks.
+One by one they are interrogated by Dr Costa and the warden, using various torture methods.
+Barbara and Aida resist the torture and remain silent, but Karine breaks down and provides information.

-In the meantime, the young indigenous student Marie also ends up in the cellblock.
-Allegedly, propaganda material was found on her by the insurgents.
-Their torture was to spend three days without food and water in a single cell.
-She was then taken to dinner with the commander of the doctor, where they have oral sex in order to then get a little sip of salty Champagne.
+In the meantime, a young student called Marie is also bought to the cellblock, as allegedly propaganda material was found on her.
+She was forced to spend three days without food and water in a single cell, before she is invited to dinner and forced to have oral sex with the warden in order to get a sip of salty Champagne.

 After the four women in Cellblock 9 again are forging among themselves, they devise a plan to contact their contacts in the capital.
 The quartet manages to distract the guard in order to knock him out and flee with his rifle.
 Shortly after leaving the cellblock, Aida is killed in a gunfight with another guard who is also killed.
 The other three flee into the jungle, where Barbara has been shot and they progress slowly.
 They make it to an old temple, where they feel safe and remove the bullet from Barbara's shoulder.
 Karine and Marie go into the jungle to look for food, but the guards find their trail and meet them at the temple.
 As Barbara is killed, the other two, alerted by her screams, run back to the temple and are suddenly confronted by the camp commander and the doctor (surrounded by prison guards).
 In a last desperate action Karine attempts to steal the commander's pistol.
 When she fails to pull the trigger, the commander gives the order to fire and the last two prisoners are struck down on the spot.
 With the desecration of the corpses, the film ends.